-The primary responsibilities of the Environmental, Health, and Safety (EH&S) Committee are to fulfill the Board's oversight responsibilities for the Company's policies and practices related to human health and safety, operational safety, and regulatory and environmental compliance, and review the impact of these policies and practices on the Company's corporate social responsibility, sustainability, and reputational goals.
+The primary responsibilities of the EH&S Committee are to fulfill the Board's oversight responsibilities for the company's policies and practices related to human health and safety, operational safety, and regulatory and environmental compliance, and to review the impact of these policies and practices on the company's corporate social responsibility, sustainability, and reputational goals.
 The EH&S committee is most directly responsible for the oversight of sustainability related programs and activities.
-The Environmental, Health, and Safety Committee held three meetings during 2021.
+The Environmental, Health and Safety Committee held three meetings during 2021.
+OVERVIEW

-Sustainble Governance
+Sustainable Governance

 Clean Harbors' commitment to sustainability is reflected across the entire organization, including at the Board level.
-The Company's Board and management believe environmental, social, and other sustainability matters are key components of the Company's success and recognize the importance of continuing efforts to minimize any negative impact which the Company's operations may have on the environment.
-Measuring the positive impacts of the Company's operations on the environment and the customers and communities served by the Company and valuing the safety, development, and welfare of employees, customers, and other third parties with whom the Company works are key components of the Company's environmental, social, and sustainability commitment
+The company's Board and management believe environmental, social and other sustainability matters are key components of the company's success and recognize the importance of continuing efforts to minimize any negative impact the company's operations may have on the environment.
+Measuring the positive impacts of the company's operations on the environment, the customers and communities served by the company and valuing the safety, development and welfare of employees, customers and other third parties with whom the company works are key components of the company's environmental, social and sustainability commitment.

-The Environmental, Health and Safety (EH&S) Committee was established with the principal purposes of (1) fulfilling the Board's oversight responsibilities for the Company's policies and practices related to human health and safety, operational safety and regulatory and environmental compliance; and (2) reviewing the impact of these policies and practices on the Company's corporate social responsibility, sustainability, and reputational goals; and (3) monitoring and encouraging progress toward 2030 goals and sustainability programs, initiatives.
-Clean Harbors management retains responsibility for assuring the Company's compliance with applicable environmental, health and safety laws and regulations.
+The Environmental, Health and Safety (EH&S) Committee was established with the principal purposes of fulfilling the Board's oversight responsibilities for the company's policies and practices related to human health and safety, operational safety, and regulatory and environmental compliance; reviewing the impact of these policies and practices on the company's corporate social responsibility, sustainability and reputational goals; and monitoring and encouraging progress toward 2030 goals and sustainability programs and initiatives.
+Clean Harbors management retains responsibility for assuring the company's compliance with applicable environmental, health and safety laws and regulations.